Trust Dynamics in Cryptocurrency Markets: Centralized vs. Decentralized Exchanges: Introduction

-\textbf{Data and Code Availablity Statement}: The dataset and code of our research are openly available on GitHub at: \url{https://github.com/Xintong1122/Event_Study}.
-This repository encompasses the datasets utilized for analysis and the code scripts employed for data processing and statistical analysis.
+\textbf{Data and Code Availability Statement}: The dataset and code used in this study are openly available on GitHub\footnote{\texttt{https://github.com/Xintong1122/Event\_Study}}.
+The repository includes all datasets used for analysis, as well as the scripts for data processing and statistical modeling.